 Some drawbacks from the normal to the mini projector model include:

-Overall, mini projectors are great for more portable uses or for use in smaller rooms.
+Overall, mini projectors are great for more portable uses or for use in smaller rooms, especially when coupled with the right soundbar like some of the models from our list.
 Here's a recommended mini projector (on Amazon).

 Normal projectors are generally mounted and tuned to stay and project an image in one place on a regular basis and are staples of all conference rooms, classrooms, and movie theaters.